DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/CA-1.png)

-It is possible to create a new CA specific to your security requirements.
-You could create
+It is possible to create a new CA that is specific to your security requirements.
+You can create
 - A [KEYNOA CA](#keynoa-ca) local to KEYNOA.
-- An Intermediate CA signed by your  [Enterprise CA](#enterprise-ca)
+- An Intermediate CA signed by your  [Enterprise CA](#enterprise-ca).
 - Or, employ one recommended by DEVITY as the default option.

 A maximum of five new CAs can be created.